daphnediane/schedule-to-html/README.md

 * poster30x20.css -- Printing to 30x20 posters
 * poster30x20v2.css -- 30x20 with smaller font size, more columns
 * poster30x20v3.css -- 30x20 with larger font size, more columns, page breaks
+* screen:+color -- Color the panels when viewing in a browser
+* print:+color=BW -- Use black and white for panels when printing

 ## Important Spreadsheet contents